jetbridge/axios-jwt/README.md

 ## Caveats

-- If multiple requests happen simultaneously after token expiration then multiple refresh token requests may be issued.
 - Your backend should allow a few seconds of leeway between when the token expires and when it actually becomes unusable.

 ## Non-TypeScript implementation